President Joe Biden says it was a 'mistake' to say he wanted to put a 'bull's-eye' on Donald Trump

 It was unclear if the attempt on Trump’s life would blunt Democratic efforts to urge Biden to step aside, but it appears to have stalled some of the momentum, for now.
 No Democrats have called for him to exit the race since the shooting Saturday night.

-Many in the Democratic Party had been looking to congressional leaders Jeffries and Schumer to voice concerns directly to the president.
-Jeffries met with Biden at the White House on Thursday night, while Schumer went to Rehoboth Beach, Delaware, on Saturday for his visit with Biden, which occurred just before the assassination attempt on Trump.
+Many in the Democratic Party had been looking to House Minority Leader Hakeem Jeffries and Senate Majority Leader Chuck Schumer to voice concerns directly to Biden.
+Jeffries met with him at the White House on Thursday night, while Schumer went to Rehoboth Beach, Delaware, on Saturday to visit with Biden.

-There were still deep concerns that Biden is not up to the job and a sense that pressure to try and find another candidate could ramp up again when lawmakers return to Washington.
+There were still deep concerns that Biden is not up to the job and a sense that pressure to push him out could ramp up again when lawmakers return to Washington.
 Congressional Democrats were watching the Republican National Convention and Biden’s appearances this week with awareness that the dynamics could change — again.

 AP Congressional Correspondent Lisa Mascaro and AP White House correspondent Zeke Miller contributed to this report.